Cross of Merit (Austria-Hungary): History

 The establishment took place on February 16, 1850.
 The decoration came in four classes.
 During the First World War, the award was extended to include the Iron Cross of Merit with and without a crown on April 1, 1916, for the duration of the war.
 The latter class was intended exclusively for lower ranking soldiers.
-As a sign of bravery in the face of the enemy, Emperor Karl I introduced the swords to the Cross of Merit on December 13, 1916.
-The cross is suspended from a red trifold ribbon in peacetime and with the ribbon Medal for Bravery in wartime.
+As a sign of bravery in the face of the enemy, Emperor Karl I introduced the awarding of swords to all classes of the Cross of Merit on December 13, 1916.
+When awarded with swords, they were to be placed on either a trifold ribbon or on a ribbon bar.
+The cross is suspended from a red trifold ribbon in peacetime and the ribbon of the Medal for Bravery in wartime.